salaboy/from-monolith-to-k8s/workshop.md

 - [Knative Deployments are enabled](https://github.com/salaboy/fmtok8s-app/blob/master/charts/fmtok8s-app/values.yaml#L6), each service Helm Chart enable us to define if we want to use a Knative Service or a Deployment + Service + Ingress type of deployment.
 Because we have Knative installed, and you want to leverage Knative
 - Both the [`C4P` service](https://github.com/salaboy/fmtok8s-app/blob/master/charts/fmtok8s-app/values.yaml#L16) and the [`API Gateway` service](https://github.com/salaboy/fmtok8s-app/blob/master/charts/fmtok8s-app/values.yaml#L7) need to know where the other services are to be able to send requests.

 In this first version of the application `fmtok8s-app` all the interactions between the services happen via REST calls.
+This push the caller

 You can open different tabs in Cloud Shell to inspect the logs of each service when you are using the application (submitting and approving/rejecting proposals).

-## Chalenges
+## Challenges
 This section covers some of the challenges that you might face when working with these kind of applications inside Kubernetes.
 This section is not needed to continue with the workshop, but it highlight the need for some other tools to be used in conjuction with the application.

 <details>